 All courses can be taken for training or for undergraduate credit.
 Two courses, Food, Farming and Faith and De-Colonial Theology can also be taken for graduate credit.
 All courses run for 5 days, Monday to Friday, 9:00 a.m. – 5:00 p.m.
 Participants may apply for only one course each week and may apply for one week or for two weeks.

 Peace Skills Practice

-Instructors: Natasha Mohammed and Marius Brand
+Instructors: Natasha Mohammed